Expensify: Expensify Ventures

 Expensify launched a venture capital arm, Expensify Ventures, as part of a $17 million round of funding the company received in early 2015.
 Expensify Ventures makes strategic investments in early-stage travel, payments, and finance start-ups.

 Political activism

-On 22 October 2020, Barrett sent emails to all Expensify customers and non-customers on Expensify's marketing list worldwide, urging them to vote for U.S. presidential candidate Joe Biden.
-He argued that the ongoing existence of U.S. democracy itself depended on Biden's winning.
+On 22 October 2020, in a highly controversial letter, CEO David Barrett emailed all Expensify customers and non-customers on Expensify's marketing list worldwide, urging them to vote for U.S. presidential candidate Joe Biden.